AnyGridTech/frappe-types/README.md

 pnpm add -D @anygridtech/frappe-types
 ```

-Setup
+⚙️ Setup
-After installation, you need to tell TypeScript how to find and use these global type definitions.
-There are two primary ways to do this.
-Option 1: Explicit Import (Recommended)
+✅ Option 1: Explicit Import (Recommended)

-This is the modern, recommended approach.
-It is explicit, safe, and doesn't require complex tsconfig.json modifications.
-Simply add the following import statement to a central file in your project, such as an entry point (index.ts, main.ts) or a dedicated type definition file (globals.d.ts).
-code
-TypeScript
+This is the cleanest and most modern setup — no need to mess with tsconfig.json.

+In your main entry file (e.g. src/index.ts or a custom globals.d.ts), simply import the types:

-// in src/index.ts or another entry file
+// src/index.ts or globals.d.ts
 import '@anygridtech/frappe-types';

-That's it!
-This line doesn't add any code to your final JavaScript bundle; it's a signal used exclusively by the TypeScript compiler to load the global types.
-Once this line is present, all types will be available globally across your entire project.
+This doesn’t bundle any extra code — it's a compiler hint to TypeScript.

-Why is this method recommended?
+Why this approach?

-Explicit is Better than Implicit: It makes it crystal clear where the global types for Frappe are coming from.
-No tsconfig.json Magic: You don't have to manage the delicate types array in your tsconfig.json, which can be a common source of errors.
-Industry Standard: This pattern is used by many modern libraries (like vite/client or @testing-library/jest-dom) to augment the global scope.
+🔍 Clear and explicit origin of global types

+❌ No messing with tsconfig.json’s types array

+✅ Common practice in modern libraries (like vite/client, jest-dom, etc.)

-Option 2: Modifying tsconfig.json
+⚙️ Option 2: tsconfig.json Configuration

-This method involves configuring TypeScript to automatically load the types by editing your tsconfig.json file.
-It works well but requires careful configuration.
+Alternatively, you can configure TypeScript to load the types automatically:
-Add @anygridtech/frappe-types to the compilerOptions.types array in your tsconfig.json.
-code
-JSON

 // tsconfig.json
 {
   "compilerOptions": {
-    // ...your other options...
     "types": [
-      "node", // 👈 IMPORTANT: Keep other essential types like "node"!
+      "node", // 👈 Keep other required global types
       "@anygridtech/frappe-types"
     ]
   },